christofersimbar/WannaMineCleaner/README.md

 In my environment, this malware uses the following malicious name:
 - **Win32_Services**, this malicious class was found in root\default namespace
-- **DSM Event Logs Consumer**, this malicious instance was found in root\subscription namespace
+- **DSM Event Log Consumer**, this malicious instance was found in root\subscription namespace
-- **DSM Event Logs Filter**, this malicious instance was found in root\subscription namespace
+- **DSM Event Log Filter**, this malicious instance was found in root\subscription namespace

 # Step 1